abhijay-py/custom-keypad/README.md

-# morse-code-keyboard
+# custom-keypad
-A morse-code keyboard consisting of a dot key, a dash key, and 4 other control keys.
+A customizable keypad with 6 keys and a volume knob.